What is Kubernetes? How Does It Work?

 Kubernetes

-Is an open-source orchestration platform that follows the principle of Containerization that enables the usage of elastic web server components for cloud-based applications.
+It is an open-source orchestration platform that follows the principle of Containerization that enables the usage of elastic web server components for cloud-based applications.
 Web and Mobile applications can be deployed using Kubernetes.
 Container Orchestration can be defined as maintaining the elastic framework for web servers in an automated way for the applications moved to production.
 The operations team can create system resources that can be automatically started if web traffic increases for any application during peak time and can remove server resources during application downtime.
 For SaaS applications, scalability is provided to support millions of users simultaneously.
-Let’s have a look at the below stages that led to the origin of Kubernetes.
+Let’s look at the below stages that led to the origin of Kubernetes.

 Traditional Deployment: